- Description and Aims

 The Consumers and Retail Research Unit (CRRU) aims to facilitate and foster academic study into how consumers interact with the retail sector.
 The unit is an umbrella 'virtual' organization across the research strengths of the Department of Marketing but aims to also cooperate with staff from other departments and faculties.

-The unit benefits from the presence at Monash of the Australian Centre for Retail Studies (ACRS), which is a separate, commercially based, centre for applied research and industry leadership within the Department of Marketing.
+The unit benefits from the presence at Monash of ACRS (formerly known as the Australian Centre for Retail Studies),which is a separate, commercially based, centre for applied research and industry leadership within the Department of Marketing.
 The ACRS has operated as a centre of retail expertise for over 30 years.
 The CRRU is the academic counterpart of the ACRS and cooperates with the ACRS where possible, for example in developing industry links for funding applications and the dissemination of new knowledge to industry and applied researchers.

 The Retail Industry is one of the most important sectors in the economy, providing over 15 per cent of all employment and including some of the largest and most admired companies worldwide.
 Retailing deals with a large variety of products – ranging from physical products such as packaged goods, to intangible products such as financial services or travel.
 Traditionally, this sector comprised mostly small businesses who typically invested very little in research, however, these days the retail sector is a driver of technological and managerial change.
 The importance of retailing for consumers does not need much explanation: most people deal as consumers with retailers almost every day and for many people shopping plays an important part in their lives!